 Jon Lord: the hand that rocks the organ.

 The first new song Ted the Mechanic was then played and it is clear that Morse stands out best in the new songs.
-The songs were slower than the traditional Deep Purple stuff.
-They are bluesy, sloven, dragging, and almost, dare I say, grungy.
-I would liken it to songs like Nasty Piece of Work, Never Before, Maybe I'm a Leo, etc. This could have been better performed, I thought, since there were times when the instruments didn't mesh as well as they could have.
+The songs were slower than the traditional Deep Purple material.
+They are bluesy, sloven, dragging, and almost, dare I say, grungey.
+I would liken it to songs like Nasty Piece of Work, Never Before, and Maybe I'm a Leo.
+This could have been better performed, I thought, since there were times when the instruments didn't mesh as well as they could have.
 Morse's riffs and solos in the songs were done very well and seemed more in place.
 A complete version of Woman from Tokyo was then played which sounded pretty decent.
-Another new song with the tentative title of Perpendicular Walls was played next and this too had almost the same feel as Ted the Mechanic (?).
+Another new song with the tentative title of Perpendicular/cite> was played next and this too had almost the same feel as Ted the Mechanic.
 I also thought this could've been performed better as well.
 I'm not a big fan of When a Blind Man Cries but this was done well also.

-Perfect Strangers was performed flawlessly until the end.
+Perfect Strangers was performed flawlessly from beginning to the end.
 The crowd really got into the song and Lord's keyboard breaks were exquisite and breathtaking, complementing Morse's guitar work during the song.
-However, I am too used to the version on Nobody's Perfect where Blackmore plays this piece at the end that sends shivers down my spine and it was bit of a disappointment for me when Morse didn't play anything that delivered the same emotional feel.
+However, I am too used to the version on Nobody's Perfect where Blackmore and Gillan trade places that sends shivers down my spine and it was bit of a disappointment for me when they didn't do anything that delivered the same emotional feel.

 Here in this prison of my own making Year after day I have grown.
 Into a hero, but there's no worship, where have they hidden my throne?
 I'm alone here with emptiness eagles and snow.
 Unfriendliness chilling my body and whispering pictures of home. ---Deep Purple, Pictures of Home